 Unpack the problem before trying to solve it

 At the Global Coaching Institute we think a little differently about the challenges clients sometimes bring to coaching.
 As I’ve written previously, events that initially seem like disturbances can be a valuable stimulus for our growth.
 Restlessness prompts us to think about what’s important to us in life and to look further afield for new career prospects.
 The inability to win support for an idea can signal that we’re missing something important and need to go back to the drawing board.
 Even body symptoms and illness can tell us its time to readjust our lifestyle.
 When caught early enough these cues prove invaluable.
 That’s why we welcome and become curious about them.

 Rather than trying to immediately solve personal and organisational challenges it’s important to unpack them and to fully understand the feedback and meaning they hold for us.

-In conversations with leaders I notice that they too can fall into this trap.
+In conversations with leaders, I notice that they too can fall into this trap.
 They sometimes think about the challenges facing their organisations in ways that are immediate and reactionary.
-When they do this, it’s a little like trying to drive a car with your nose pressed up against the windscreen.
-They miss the bigger picture.
-Having a strategic perspective that is a hallmark of effective leadership – and it requires detachment and perspective.
+When we do this, it’s a like trying to drive a car with your nose pressed up against the windscreen.
+We miss the bigger picture.
+Having a strategic perspective is a hallmark of effective leadership – and it requires detachment and perspective.

-Coaches too risk getting bogged down in detail and adopting a problem oriented perspective.
-When training people to become coaches I encourage them to ask questions from the perspective of someone in a helicopter.
-Anyone who has worked with me will recognise the terms:
+Coaches too risk getting bogged down in detail and adopting a problem-oriented perspective.
+When training people to become coaches we encourage them to ask questions from the perspective of someone in a helicopter.

 Hover above the issue.